 10. 15-Ball

 A point-based game where each ball is worth its number.
-The 15-ball is worth 15 points, the 1-ball is worth 1 point, and so on.
+The 15-ball is worth 15 points, the 1-ball is worth 1, and so on.
 The total point value on the table is 120 (1+2+3…+15).
 First player to score more than 60 points wins, since that’s more than half the available total.

 Rack: All 15 balls in triangle.
 15-ball in center for fairness.
 Break: Standard break.
 All pocketed balls on the break count toward your score.
 Win condition: Score more than 60 points.

 15-ball teaches you to prioritize high-value balls.
-Leaving the 15, 14, and 13 on the table while your opponent clears low-value balls is a losing strategy — you need to go after the big numbers early.
+Leaving the 15, 14, and 13 on the table while your opponent clears low-value balls is a losing strategy.
+You need to go after the big numbers early.

 11. Rotation (Chicago)